sjdv1982/seamless/docs/sphinx/html/_sources/new-project.md.txt

     ```
     and execute it.

-8. Open a second terminal and type `seamless-jupyter-console-existing` (pressing Tab for completion is recommended).
+8. Open a second terminal and type `seamless-jupyter-connect` (pressing Tab for completion is recommended).
     This opens a console that connects to the same kernel as the Notebook.
 From here (or, if you really want, from the Notebook) you can modify `ctx` to implement the topology.

 9. Instead of using Jupyter, you can open your project in IPython instead by typing